 A lot of information and advice is given to the young person and their family at this time to help them make informed decisions.
 Advocacy support can also be provided.

 Young people with assessed ongoing needs post 18

-Young people carrying on in full-time education will continue to be supported by services provided by our Transitions Team.
+Young people carrying on in full-time education will continue to be supported by services provided by our Disabled Children and Young People's Service (0-25).
 Young people who are not continuing in full-time education once they are 18 will be referred to our specialist Adult Social Care teams who will support them in a range of areas such as education, employment, health and independent living.
 These teams include:

 - Adults with learning disabilities

 - Adults with physical disabilities